One of Vancouver’s oldest martial arts membership says it is grappling with declining membership as younger humans flip to different pastimes.

 More than martial arts

-Quon says his father introduced him to Hon Hsing while he became simply eight years old.
+Quon says his father introduced him to Hon Hsing when he was eight.

-Over the years, he is come to understand the institution’s cultural importance to the community.
+Over the years, he understands the institution’s cultural importance to the community.
 That is why he’s concerned approximately the club’s decline.

-“It’s more than just lifting a lion head or a dragon or doing martial arts,” said Quon.
+“It’s more than just lifting a lion’s head or a dragon or doing martial arts,” said Quon.
 “You’re truly helping the network by retaining these locations alive.”